-22 Years Ago: Nirvana Unplug For MTV and Create Another Landmark Album
+When Nirvana Unplugged For MTV and Created Another Landmark Album

-Then there are the greatest hits collections with their remixes and bonus tracks and the ephemeral recordings (the B-sides, radio shows, bootlegs, television appearances and other odds and ends that are only of interest to completists).
-Leave it to Nirvana to become the first band to release canonical ephemera.
-For most bands, performing on MTV’s acoustic series Unplugged was little more than a contractual obligation album and another venue for publicity.
-But for Nirvana, it became a once-in-a-generation show that would also be turned into one of the most significant albums of the decade.
+For most bands, performing on MTV's acoustic series Unplugged was little more than a contractual obligation album and another venue for publicity.
+But for Nirvana, MTV Unplugged in New York became a once-in-a-generation show that would also be turned into one of the most significant albums of the decade when it was released on Nov.
+1, 1994.

 Several factors play on the importance of Unplugged in the Nirvana catalog and the first is the small size of their studio discography.
 With only three official studio releases, the Nirvana canon is awfully sparse if not augmented with other recordings.

-The typical format was to come in and rearrange your big hits for an acoustic show a la Eric Clapton‘s reimagined “Layla.”
-At the time, Nirvana’s latest, In Utero, had only been out for around two months when they showed up at New York City’s Sony Music Studios, so chances are the audience that night expected run-throughs of “Heart-Shaped Box,” “Dumb” and the rest of the album.
+At the time, Nirvana's latest, In Utero, had only been out for around two months when they showed up at New York City's Sony Music Studios, so chances are the audience that night expected run-throughs of "Heart-Shaped Box," "Dumb" and the rest of the album.
 But what they got was something completely different, and not entirely planned.
-In Nirvana: In the Words of the People Who Were There, Carrie Borzillo writes:
+In Nirvana: In the Words of the People Who Were There, Carrie Borzillo writes, "November 18, 1993: In the morning, Nirvana rehearses for their pivotal MTV Unplugged performance, and isn't 100% clear on what they're going to play.
+'I just remember after rehearsals, [band manager] John Silva was around and he was saying, not just to me, that they have not a clue what they're going to do,' says [publicist] Jim Merlis."

 In the same book, Borzillo cites a Guitar World article wherein Unplugged producer Alex Coletti noted MTV's concern with Nirvana having the relative unknowns in the Meat Puppets onstage as special guests.
 "It was kind of like, 'Oh great.
 They're not doing any hits and they're inviting guests who don't have any hits to come play.
 Great."